Klingon culture: Sexuality

 Klingon mating rituals involve dominant and combative attitudes and rituals.
 In the constructed Klingon language, parmaqqaypu (singular parmaqqay) are chosen mates for dedicated recreational sexual congress.
 As The Doctor from Voyager commented, it is considered a good omen if a clavicle is broken during the wedding night.
 In Star Trek films and series, a Klingon biting someone indicates their desire to mate.

 In the Star Trek: The Next Generation episode "The Dauphin", Worf states that the mating ritual consists of a woman roaring, throwing things at the male, and occasionally clawing at him while the male reads love poetry and "ducks a lot".
 Klingons are known to have sexual relations with humans, with the character B'Elanna Torres being an example of a Klingon-human hybrid; Torres' mother is a Klingon.
 In the Next Generation episode "Justice", Worf states that he must resist his urges for "general sex" as the only women available to him are human females, who are more "fragile" than Klingon women.
 During Worf's time as a member of the crew of Deep Space Nine, he and Jadzia Dax develop a romantic relationship and eventually marry.
 Worf sees sexual relations between mates as a deeply spiritual activity and views sex without being formally mated to be dishonorable, though it's not known if this is a widely held societal belief among Klingons or simply Worf's personal stance.

+In the 2026 series Star Trek: Starfleet Academy, the character Jay-Den Kraag is noted as Star Treks first depiction of an openly gay Klingon.